ArdorDeosis/Ironclad/Noise/README.md

 # Overview

 This package provides a noise generation library with implementations for 4-byte and 8-byte values.
-It includes deterministic discrete noise fields for 1D to 9D inputs.
+It includes deterministic discrete noise fields with up to 9 dimensions.
 The library is based on algorithms introduced by [Squirrel Eiserloh](#reference).

 # Features